 - Paleo types: while it is dairy, Muscle Feast’s casein is totally free from soy, and it comes from grass-fed cows, two factors that are typically important among Paleo adherents.

 Who Shouldn’t Buy Muscle Feast Grass Fed Micellar Casein

-- Those buying it because it’s grass fed.
-It is higher in beneficial fatty acids but given how low fat protein powders are, there aren’t really any practical health benefits relative to conventional dairy.
-That said, grass fed cows do spend more time outside, so it could be worth it for those who prefer dairy made from free roaming cows.
+- Those buying it because it’s grass-fed.
+It is higher in beneficial fatty acids, but given how low-fat protein powders are, there aren’t really any practical health benefits relative to conventional dairy.
+That said, grass-fed cows spend more time outside, so it could be worth it for those who prefer dairy made from free-roaming cows.

 Who Should Buy Ascent Native Fuel Micellar Casein